Mugna0990/GPT-model/README.md

 - Downloads and tokenizes the FineWeb dataset.
 - Shards tokenized data into binary chunks for efficient loading during training.

-## Background
+## Credits

 This is my first AI-related project.
 I built it to get hands-on experience with how large language models and transformers work.
 While working on it, I closely followed Andrej Karpathy’s YouTube tutorial series where he builds a GPT model from scratch.
-His teaching style and explanations greatly helped me understand the core concepts, and much of my implementation follows a similar structure to what he demonstrates — though all code was written and understood by me as part of the learning process.
+His teaching style and explanations greatly helped me understand the core concepts, and much of my implementation follows a similar structure to what he demonstrates - though all code was written and understood by me as part of the learning process.

 You can find his channel here: [Andrej Karpathy on YouTube](https://www.youtube.com/@AndrejKarpathy)